devmagellan/laravel-csv-import/README.md

-this package can add values to the database by defining names in the header of CSV file If csv didnt contains header this package will catch exception and you will receive exception message For simple import sample file you can find in root folder of the package customers.csv
+this package can add values to the database by defining names in the header of CSV file If csv didnt contains header this package will catch exception and you will receive exception message For simple import sample file you can find in root folder of the package customers.csv Also Package use Laravel Queue and you need to set up them on your Laravel project